yangh567/level4-project/readme.md

 # Readme

+### This project is used to investigate on the feasibility of building a gene mutation status recommender system

+#### The experiment is done by first test on the feasibility of using mutational signatures to identify various cancers and then try to identify the gene mutation status

+The whole repository contains:

-The whole template contains : "data"(store processed file and the R files to generate the processed file as well as the files for visualizations)
+*  "data" -- store processed file and the R files to generate the processed file as well as the files for signature similarity visualizations

-                            : "dissertation"(the file folder to store the dissertation related files) : "presentation"(contains the presentation video url and related files) : "src"(implementation of all of the experiment) : "status_report"(contains the status_report related files)
+*  "dissertation" -- the file folder to store the dissertation related files

+*  "meeting-records" -- the meeting records

+*  "presentation" -- contains the presentation video url and related files

+*  "src" -- implementation of all of the experiment

+*  "status_report" -- contains the status_report related files

-                            : ".gitattributes"(listed the large files for uploaded to github) : ".gitignore"(listed the series of files to not upload to github) : "plan.md"(used to display the plan for every week) : "timelog.md"(used to record the timelog for everyday working status)
+*  ".gitattributes" -- listed the large files for uploaded to github

+*  ".gitignore" -- listed the series of files to not upload to github

-Put a brief description of your code here.
-This should at least describe the file structure.
+*  "manual.md" -- the user manual to run the experiments

+*  "plan.md" -- used to display the plan for every week

+*  "requirement.txt" -- used to store the required dependencies and libraries

+*  "timelog.md" -- used to record the timelog for everyday working status

 ## Build instructions

-**You must** include the instructions necessary to build and deploy this project successfully.
-If appropriate, also include instructions to run automated tests.

 ### Requirements

-List the all of the pre-requisites software required to set up your project (e.g. compilers, packages, libraries, OS, hardware)

-For example:

-* Python 3.7
 * Packages: listed in `requirements.txt`
 * Tested on Windows 10

-or another example:

-* Requires Raspberry Pi 3
-* a Linux host machine with the `arm-none-eabi` toolchain (at least version `x.xx`) installed
-* a working LuaJIT installation > 2.1.0

-### Build steps
+### Build and evaluation steps

-List the steps required to build software.

-Hopefully something simple like `pip install -e .` or `make` or `cd build; cmake ..`.
-In some cases you may have much more involved setup required.

-### Test steps

-List steps needed to show your software works.
-This might be running a test suite, or just starting the program; but something that could be used to verify your code is working correctly.

-Examples:

-* Run automated tests by running `pytest`
-* Start the software by running `bin/editor.exe` and opening the file `examples/example_01.bin`
+* Step1 : pip install -r requirements.txt
+* Step2 : run the instructions in manual.md